jtcies/jtcies_site/content/post/2018-02-19-from-counting-kids-to-changing-outcomes-data-science-in-the-social-sector.md

 showpagemeta: yes
 ---

 The non-profit organizaiton I work at collects tons of data.
 But the ways in which we use that data can be pretty limited.
-I want to talk about why I think that challenge exits and how we are working to change that fact, putting our data to work improving opportunities for young people[^1].
+I want to talk about why I think that challenge exits and how we are working to change that fact, putting our data to work improving opportunities for young people[^a].

 # Challenge